 It is flaky, shell-shaped pastries stuffed with cream.
 It is cocktails made with ancient liqueurs crafted from 20-plus ingredients.
 It is simple, clean cooking that pays homage to the land, the animals, and the eater.
 In no particular order, here are the 11 best Italian restaurants in the Valley.

-At this white-and-wood trattoria, Chris Bianco's philosophy — maximal ingredients fussed over minimally, with clean technique — extends beyond pizza and sandwiches to a wide range of Italian-inspired foods.
-That may mean a chickpea fritter at Tratto.
+Tratto has moved to the former Pane Bianco Van Buren space, giving Chris Bianco, chef de cuisine Cassie Shortino, and the team about 3,000 more square feet to work with inside the 103-year-old building.
+Here, Bianco's philosophy — maximal ingredients fussed over minimally, with clean technique — extends beyond pizza and sandwiches to a wide range of Italian-inspired foods.
+That may mean a chickpea fritter.
 That may mean simply roasted eggplant with tomato, basil, and good olive oil.
-And if you order right, that will mean at least one pasta, made here using 100 percent bluebeard durum.
+And if you order right, that will mean at least one pasta, made using 100 percent bluebeard durum.
 Tagliatelle with lemon and garganelli with duck ragu are some of the offerings you can expect to see as this menu shifts in lockstep with the micro desert seasons.
-That's how Bianco and chef de cuisine Cassie Shortino roll, and that's Italian the way Italian has been cooked for centuries.
+That's how Bianco and Shortino roll, and that's Italian the way Italian has been cooked for centuries.

 Virtú Honest Craft3701 North Marshall Way, Scottsdale